Uncontested election: Preventing automatic election

 In the Philippines, the sole candidate in an uncontested election must have at least one vote in order to win the seat; this is also true in general elections in the United States.
-There are cases in local government races where the sole candidate on the ballot finished with zero votes and thus have lost an uncontested election; this is because almost all U.S. government seats require candidates to reside in the municipality they seek to represent, and means the candidate themselves must, usually out of forgetfulness or lack of time on election day, fail to vote for themselves.
+There are cases in local government races where the sole candidate on the ballot finished with zero votes and thus have lost an uncontested election; this is because almost all U.S. government seats require candidates to reside in the municipality they seek to represent, and means the candidates themselves must, usually out of forgetfulness or lack of time on election day, fail to vote for themselves.
 In such cases, the other members of the body usually appoint someone to the vacant seat.

 This does not apply in primary elections: if only one candidate qualifies for a party's nomination, the primary is scratched and the candidate is declared nominated.

+History

+In liberal democracies like the United States, strong support for one candidate have resulted in uncontested elections.
+In the United States presidential elections of 1788-1789 and 1792, George Washington ran uncontested for President, though in the latter election the ballot for the Vice President was contested by both Federalists and Democratic-Republicans.
+In the 1820 election, James Monroe also ran unopposed, though New Hampshire elector William Plumer cast a vote for John Quincy Adams as a symbolic measure.

+In parliamentary systems before the advent of modern parties, a significant proportion of seats were not contested.
+Adoption of single transferable vote in the Australian state of Tasmania (1909) and Ireland (1921) led to the end of uncontested seats, attributed to a lowered threshold for representation incentivising parties to field more candidates.

 Single-winner elections

 An uncontested single-winner election may be termed a walkover, a term originating in horse racing.
 Election walkovers are called acclamation in Canada.

-In communist states, elections have often involved a single candidate of the ruling Communist Party; compulsory voting for such candidates reinforce the party's hegemony and increase democratic participation and awareness.
+In one-party states that hold elections, such as all present-day communist states, elections have often involved a single candidate of the ruling party; compulsory voting for such candidates reinforce the party's hegemony and increase democratic participation and awareness.
 In illiberal democracy, walkovers may be a suspicious sign of electoral fraud, or gerrymandering to prevent other candidates from participating.